0xF4D3C0D3/snippets/ops/ddia/part-1.md

 - Reliability: The system should continue to work correctly
 - Scalability: As the system grows in data volume, traffic volume, or complexity, there should be resonable ways of dealing with that growth
 - Maintainability: Over time, many different people will work on the system, and they should all be to work on it productively

+Faults: The things that can go wrong
+Fault-tolerant or resilient: Systems that anticipate faults and can cope with them ※ Fault-tolerant doesn't mean to be tolerant for every possilbe faults. it means for only certain types of faults ※ Fault is not the same as a failure.
+A fault is usually defined as one component of the system deviating from its spec, whereas a failure is when the system as a whole stops providing the required service to the user.